TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/python/index.md

 {% endraw %}

-Even Odd in Python was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Python](https://sampleprograms.io/languages/python) was written by:

+- Jeremy Grifski
 - Parker Johansen

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
 The solution was first committed on Dec 22 2018 22:22:54.
 As a result, documentation below may be outdated.